gofilipa/qt/_pages/prospectus.md

-* Propectus: Queer Tools
-Filipa Calado
+---
+layout: page
+title: Prospectus
+permalink: /prospectus/
+---

-** The Rise of Queer DH
+### The Rise of Queer DH
 Since the popularization of "distant reading," there has been much debate about what digital tools can do for the humanities, and literary studies in particular.[fn:1] Although many DH practitioners